 There are many other examples of technologies that not only help manage diabetes symptoms but also work on preventing the disease in the first place.
 There is no current cure available on the market today.
 But we can see that within the next few years this is expected to change with the artificial pancreas.

-IsraelPharm has competitive prices on prescription medications.
-Search and compare our medications to see how your medications compare.
-Click here
+IsraelPharm has competitive prices for people who want to buy diabetes medication online.
+Search and compare our medications to see how your pharmacy compares.